 Reason: The visitors were directed to the module descriptors for assessment of practice learning as evidence for this SET.
 This documentary evidence does not indicate how the programme team will ensure that all practice experiences will encourage safe and effective practice, independent learning and professional conduct.
 At the visit, the programme team articulated the system that is in place for auditing and monitoring placements.
 It was confirmed that all placement opportunities are managed through the appropriate systems at the education provider.
 The programme team also confirmed that they have a database which holds key information as to the placements they currently engage with.
 However, no evidence was provided as to the steps the education provider will take, in auditing placements, to ensure that learning and teaching on placements will effectively encourage the expected qualities as detailed in this SET.
-The visitors therefore require further evidence to demonstrate that the practice learning, teaching and supervision will encourage safe and effective practice, independent learning and professional conduct.
+The visitors therefore require further evidence to demonstrate that the practice learning, teaching and professional conduct.